-When you upload an .srt file, a .txt file is created automatically.
+When you upload an .srt file, a text (.txt) file is created automatically.
 You can allow learners to download these transcript files.
-If you allow your learners to download transcripts, the video player includes a Download transcript option.
-Learners can then select either SubRip (.srt) file or Text (.txt) file to download the .srt or .txt transcript.
+If you allow your learners to download transcripts, the video player includes an option to download the video transcript as either an .srt file or a .txt file.